ericwa/ericw-tools/docs/light.rst

    Specify red(r), green(g) and blue(b) components for the colour of the light.
 RGB component values are between 0 and 255 (between 0 and 1 is also accepted).
 Default is white light ("255 255 255").

-.. light-key:: "target" "name"

-   Turns the light into a spotlight, with the direction of light being towards another entity with it's "targetname" key set to "name".

-.. light-key:: "mangle" "yaw pitch roll"

-   Turns the light into a spotlight and specifies the direction of light using yaw, pitch and roll in degrees.
-Yaw specifies the angle around the Z-axis from 0 to 359 degrees and pitch specifies the angle from 90 (straight up) to -90 (straight down).
-Roll has no effect, so use any value (e.g. 0).
-Often easier than the "target" method.

-.. light-key:: "angle" "n"

-   Specifies the angle in degrees for a spotlight cone.
-Default 40.

-.. light-key:: "_softangle" "n"

-   Specifies the angle in degrees for an inner spotlight cone (must be less than the "angle" cone.
-Creates a softer transition between the full brightness of the inner cone to the edge of the outer cone.
-   Default 0 (disabled).

 .. light-key:: "targetname" "name"